laurent-richer/aws-ssm/README.md

    crontab -e
    0,15,30,45 * * * * utilities/aws-codedeploy-session-helper/bin/get_sts_creds --role-arn arn:aws:iam::<account>:role/EC2SSMRunCommand --file ~/.aws/credentials --session-name-override onprem-linux --region eu-west-3
    ```
-* Setup on instance Windows Manager [3] :
+* Setup on Windows Targets [3] :
-   * Install the latest version psexec ( just copy the executable psexec.exe in your executable path ) from https://docs.microsoft.com/en-us/sysinternals/downloads/psexec
+   * Install the latest version psexec ( just copy psexec.exe or psexec64.exe in your executable path ) from https://docs.microsoft.com/en-us/sysinternals/downloads/psexec
    * Be sure that your Windows server is registered to your Active Directory Domain.
-* Setup on Windows Target [4] :
-  * Nothing specific to do just join your target to your AD domain.
 * Setup AWS SSM Parameter Store :
-  * It's a best practice to avoid to store your user's credentials in plain text on your server, it's recommended to store them encrypted.
+  * It's a best practice to avoid to store your password in plain text on your server, it's recommended to store them encrypted.
   * Follow the documentation to create your credentials vault : https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-cli.html
   * In this solution I've created a Secure String Parameter with the following parameter-name "/org/user/pass"
 ## Running a command from your linux on-prem server
-* Check that you are synchronized with the assumed role EC2SSMRUnCommand using the following command :
+* Check that your credential are synchronized with the assumed role EC2SSMRUnCommand using the following command :
 ```
 aws sts get-caller-identity
 ```
-* Then you are ready to launch a remote command on your target server, in this example we will launch a simple notepad from PowerShell script ssm_psexc.ps1.
+* You are ready to launch a remote command on your target servers.
+Here our executable is Windows based so we will execute a PowerShell script.
+The PS script will ask Psexec to launch a simple notepad.exe under the specific $domain\$user authentified by his password retrieved from Parameter Store.
+The script available on git : sss_psexec.ps1
 ```
 $domain='mydomain'
 $user='laurent'